 - Current Inventory Detail Report and Inventory Movement Report: Year-to-date (if you have the software).

 - Commodity Reports: From prior year and year-to-date for both USDA Foods and pass-through commodity items.
-For USDA Food program records, obtain an RA Entitlement/Bonus Detail Report from WBSCM or your state authority if your state does not use WBSCM for RA activity.
-This report will reflect all of the activity that took place, including which bulk commodities were allocated to pass-through.
+For USDA Food program records, obtain an RA Entitlement/Bonus Detail Report from WBSCM, or from your state authority if your state does not use WBSCM.
+This report will reflect all activity, including which bulk commodities were allocated to pass-through.
 You can also request a Received RA Report, which is often requested by business managers at the end of the year.
 For pass-through items, the detailed records of your allocation are typically recorded through website tracking sites like Processor Link or K12Foodservice.com, depending on the manufacturer/processor.
-These reports will reflect the flow of the particular commodity and what product it was manufactured into.
-With regard to pass-through commodities remaining balances (unused or roll-over) are particularly important when planning for the following year.
-Each state is slightly different with regard to commodities, so when in doubt contact your state for assistance in accessing your information.
+These reports will reflect the flow of the commodity and what product it was manufactured into.
+Remaining balances from pass-through commodities (unused or roll-over) are particularly important when planning for the following year.
+Each state is slightly different with regard to USDA commodities, so when in doubt, contact your state for assistance in accessing your information.

 - Production Record Audit: Data on the current menu cycle.
-Presumably you will have some overlap of items from the current year to the planned year.
-You can use the serving data to determine reasonable assumptions that will drive the volume of ingredients related to one item over another.
-For example, in proteins (M/MMA) the three biggest categories for volume are chicken, cheese, and beef, so depending on the top sellers and the frequency that they occur in your cycles, the volume of those ingredients will be the highest.
+Presumably you will have some item overlap from the current year to the planned year.
+Use the serving data to make reasonable assumptions, which will drive the volume of ingredients.
+For example, in proteins (M/MA), the three biggest categories for volume are chicken, cheese, and beef, so depending on the top sellers and their cycle frequency, the volume of those ingredients will be the highest.